publishpress/PublishPress-Planner/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= UNRELEASED =

+* Fixed:
+* Fixed the button Submit for Review which was hidden for contributors, or users who can't publish;

 = [1.7.3] - 2017-09-04 =

 * Added: